Check out these best cat food and water bowls and the importance of bowl hygiene

 Who doesn’t like a cute cat bowl?
-In this article, we look at materials that are best and what to avoid; the shapes that work best for cats to eat and drink from; and the importance of regularly cleaning the bowls to help our cats be their healthiest version.
+But did you know which materials are best and what to avoid; the shapes that work best for cats to eat and drink from; and the importance of regularly cleaning the bowls to help our cats be their healthiest version.
 Meow!

 Plastic is porous.
 It nicks and scratches.
 Plastic harbors bacteria and fungi in these scratches.
 Plastic bowls are believed to be responsible for feline acne on their chins in some cases—due to the bacteria harbored in plastic and/or the cat having an allergy to the plastic.
 (Stress causes feline acne too.)
 Plus, over time, it starts to get an unclean odor.
 Many plastics have labels claiming to be treated to prevent bacteria.
 A polymer has been added to the plastic.
 Granted, these plastics (shiny and often seen in cat litter boxes) do seem to not scratch as easily and can go long periods of time before developing odor.
 I’d rather be on the safe side and avoid plastic.
 I mean, think about this.
 Since plastic is porous and wears away with continuous abrasion, a cat’s tongue is pretty rough and is basically rubbing away at the plastic while licking up canned or raw food and even pushing particles of food and saliva into the tiny nicks and scratches.
 I came up with that one myself, but it seems very logical to me.